WalrusGumboot/sim-terminal/README.md

 `dvs > input? > `.
 However, ```dvs(420)``` will immediately return the integer divisors of 420.

-## AESTHETICS

-All SIM-TERMINAL functions consist of three letters.
-They're inspired by Assembly.

 ## LIST OF FUNCTIONS

 Currently, there are four categories and nine functions.